-Clinical trials that do not make use of unapproved goods are not required to undergo either the CTN or CTX process - trials comparing different surgical or therapeutic methods, or trials that use Australian registered products within their marketing approval (e.g. long-term safety studies) do not require such an exemption.
+Clinical trials that do not include an unapproved therapeutic good are not regulated by the TGA and, thus, do not need to be notified to or approved by the TGA.
+Examples of such trials include those comparing surgical or other therapeutic methods, diagnostic tests, or educational or informational tools or methods.
+This category also includes trials that use Australian registered products within their marketing approval (e.g. long-term safety studies).

 However, ALL proposals to conduct clinical trials in Australia do require ethical review and approval by a human research ethics committee (HREC).
 A HREC must have notified its existence to the Australian Health Ethics Committee (AHEC) of the National Health and Medical Research Council (NHMRC) and provided assurances that it is operating within NHMRC guidelines.
 HRECs in Australia (with the assistance of sub-committees) generally provide both an ethical and scientific review, which may be supplemented on an as-needed basis by external expert advice as the committee(s) concerned sees fit.
 Applications to a HREC for approval of a research project are usually made using a standardised form that includes a number of essential elements.